into-docker/into-docker/README.md

 **Caching**

-Repeated builds of the same codebase can usually be sped up by caching intermediate build results, most often downloaded dependencies.
+Repeated builds of the same codebase can usually be sped up by caching intermediate build results like downloaded dependencies.
 By default, `into` runs a fresh build each time but by supplying the `--cache` command line argument a cache archive (tar) will be created at the desired path.

 ```sh
 into build -t <name:tag> --cache <path> <builder>
 ```

 Subsequent builds will use the archive (if it exists) to seed the builder container.

 **Use on CI**